openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 #### Setting properties for compiled model

-The only device that supports this method is [Multi-Device execution](../multi_device.md):
+The only mode that supports this method is [Multi-Device execution](../multi_device.md):

 @sphinxdirective